 - FAP Parenting: 24/7 Dad: 4 hours.
 Being the best dad you can be is the most important kind of home improvement you can do for your family whether you’re a new dad, single dad or a seasoned veteran.
 This class focuses on how to increase your skills as a father.
 This class encompasses 2 sessions and each session is 2 hours.

 - FAP Parenting: Baby Boot Camp: 3 Hours.
 This is a fun and interactive class for active duty personnel and their partners who are expecting or have a newborn infant.
-Baby Boot Camp covers everything a parent needs to know to take care of their newborn, as well as information on resources for the whole family including: 1) the role of a parent, 2) developmental stages of infants, 3) basic infant care to include feeding, 4) how to care for a sick and injured child, 5) child safety, and 6) pre and postpartum emotions.
+Baby Boot Camp covers everything a parent needs to know to take care of their newborn, as well as information on resources for the whole family including: 1) the role of a parent, 2) developmental stages of infants, 3) basic infant care to include feeding, 4) child safety, and 5) pre and postpartum emotions.
 This class is one session for 3 hours.

 - FAP Parenting: Tools for Success: Mindfulness Parenting: 6 Hours.
 This parenting class is intended as an introduction to mindful parenting with the purpose of strengthening parenting skills and enhancing parent-child relationships.
 The day-to-day experiences and challenges of parenting serve as important opportunities for practicing mindfulness, a practice that has physical, psychological, and social benefits.
 This class is 4 sessions for 1.5 hours each.

 - FAP Parenting: How To Motivate Your Teens: 10 Hours.
 This class is not about screaming but more about the anxieties and stresses of parenting tweens and teens with a focus on launching your adolescents into the world.
 Launching Hope introduces proven principles for overcoming the anxieties and stresses of parenting and setting new patterns of connection and cooperation.
 This class is discussed during five sessions, each session is 2 hours.